monikastrah/431-2020/labs/lab04/lab04.md

 species and island.
 Build a plot that shows the distribution of body mass (in grams) within each penguin species, and which also identifies the three islands (through the use of facets) in an attractive way.
-Your plot should have an appropriate title, axis labels and a legend.
+Your plot should have a meaningful title as well as useful axis and facet labels.
 Please restrict the plot to the 342 penguins with complete body mass information.

-Then, in a sentence or two, describe the results from your plot, and any conclusions you can draw from the plot about the relationships between island and species, and between body mass and the other two variables.
+Then, in a sentence or two, describe the results from your plot, and any reasonable conclusions you can draw from the plot about the relationships between island and species, and between body mass and the other two variables.

 ## On Grading